 In summary, our experiments indicate that the tensor cores in the NVIDIA V100 architecture have the following numerical features.
-The first two of these (except the rounding mode for the second one) are stated in the NVIDIA documentation and are confirmed by our experiments, while the rest are not documented by NVIDIA and have been revealed by our experiments.
+The first two of these (except the rounding mode for the second one) are stated in the NVIDIA documentation and are confirmed by our experiments, while the rest are not documented by NVIDIA and have been revealed by our tests.

-- 1. The binary16 products in (2) are computed exactly, and the results are kept in full precision and not rounded to binary16 after the multiplication. - 2.
-The additions in (2) are performed using binary32 arithmetic with round-towards-zero. - 3.
-Subnormal numbers in binary16 and binary32 are supported. - 4.
+1. The binary 16 products in (2) are computed exactly, and the results are kept in full precision and not rounded to binary 16 after the multiplication.

+- 2. The additions in (2) are performed using binary 32 arithmetic with round-towardszero. - 3.
+Subnormal numbers in binary 16 and binary 32 are supported. - 4.
 The five summands in (2) are accumulated starting with the largest in absolute value. - 5.
-Only the final result of (2) is normalized; the partial sums are not, and the accumulator uses three extra bits for carries.

-6. The dot products in tensor cores are non-monotonic: in some cases, increasing the magnitude of the inputs to (2) reduces the magnitude of the final result, when the summands in (2) are all nonnegative or all nonpositive,
+Only the final result of (2) is normalized; the partial sums are not, and the accumulator has an internal significand that is 27 bits wide to accommodate for carries of the 5-term addition. - 6.
+The dot products in tensor cores are non-monotonic: in some cases, increasing the magnitude of the inputs to (2) reduces the magnitude of the final result, when the summands in (2) are all nonnegative or all nonpositive,

 The same properties were found in the second generation tensor cores which equip the NVIDIA T4 GPUs, the main difference being one extra bit of precision in the significand of the internal accumulator of the binary32 5-operand adder.
+In the third generation of tensor cores, available on the NVIDIA A100 GPUs, all features were the same as in the T4, with the exception of the binary64/binary64 tensor cores, which we found are implemented to behave as if implemented in IEEE 754-compliant arithmetic.

 The test suite that we have developed as part of this work can be used to test various properties of the floating-point arithmetic of future versions of tensor cores as well as similar accelerators.
 We aim to keep extending our test suite by adding new test cases for standard non-mixed-precision binary32 or binary64 dot product or matrix multiply units, as well as for integer arithmetic.
-The new NVIDIA Turing and Ampere tensor cores, for instance, added support for 4- and 8-bit integer modes (NVIDIA, 2018, 2020b), and rounding issues become relevant when these are used to implement fixed-point arithmetic.
-Furthermore, the NVIDIA Ampere microarchitecture adds the bfloat16, TensorFloat-32, and binary64 formats to the tensor cores, and we aim to test these cards using the techniques we have developed here as soon as they become available.
+The NVIDIA Turing and Ampere tensor cores, for instance, added support for 4- and 8-bit integer modes (NVIDIA, 2018, 2020b), and rounding issues become relevant when these are used to implement fixed-point arithmetic.